 Circumvent the permit?

-What is also interesting is that I have had customers that have somewhat circumvented the permit.
+What is also interesting is that I have had customers who have somewhat circumvented the permit.
 How did they do it?
-By having a partly above ground hot tub rather than it being in ground.
-The in ground hot tub would require a permit but as long as it was not all in ground, then it did not require one.
+By having a partly above-ground hot tub, rather than an in-ground one.
+The in-ground hot tub would require a permit, but as long as it wasn’t entirely in-ground, then it didn’t require one.

-The other variation, certainly for our DIY Hot Tubs is that you may not need to have a permit for the tub itself, but you may need to get permission for the electrical side of things.
-Especially if you are looking at a larger current draw which is required.
+The other variation, especially for our DIY hot tubs, is that you may not need a permit for the tub itself, but you might need to get permission for the electrical side of things, especially if you are looking at a larger current draw that is required.

 Noise complaints and permits required?